-The home coach will serve as the referee, enforcing all OHSAA and USTA regulations.
+The home coach will serve as the referee, enforcing all OHSAA and applicable USTA regulations.
 Both coaches may and shall enforce all rules.
-Although it is indicated that a coach serves as referee a coach must be ON THE COURT to be able to reverse calls when requested.
+Although it is indicated that a coach serves as referee, a coach must be ON THE COURT to be able to reverse calls when requested by a verbal appeal.